-The lane placement will be made by the Human Resources Department up to BA+60.
+The lane placement will be made by the Division of Human Resources up to BA+60.
 The teacher cannot move beyond the BA+60 lane until they have earned an MA degree except by earning a National Board Certificate as a tenured teacher, if available in the teaching field.